JonathanYiv/chess/README.md

 4. I have tried changing GitHub's tab size to 2, even modifying the file itself by ending a comment or something, but it always reverts to a displayed tab size of 8.
 Does anyone know how to fix this?

 5. Thanks to some feedback from @hwchan91, I made several changes to make my code more modular and readable, including changing the name of some variables/methods and splitting a few large methods into multiple smaller methods.

+6. After completing the project, I realized there are several areas I need to improve upon:

+	1. Making methods more modular.
+Right now, my methods do too much.
+I should have been better able to abstract concepts and make more methods doing less things.

+	2. Debugging.
+Going into this project, I mostly did output debugging.
+With this project, I've used a lot more testing and pry as additional tools to help me narrow down the problem.
+This process was slow for me because I had to think about what I was doing.
+With more practice, I hope my debugging skills improve.

+	3. More coverage with unit tests.
+Sometimes in a rush, I would simply fully write the method without writing any tests.
+Sometimes these methods would perform complicated procedures and it would bite me in the butt later when the method had undesired behavior.
+I'd have to go back and write tests for specific scenarios and then hunt down where exactly it broke.

+7. Overall, I am very happy that I completed this project.
+It was a worthy venture.